Jump to content

 Bachelor of Music Design

-On the basis of music performance training, music designers shape the sounds of the future.
-Technically innovative, musically demanding, and in interdisciplinary teamwork.
-Music designers create sound worlds for films, games, rooms, and products; they develop new concert formats; and they stand together on stage with traditional musicians.
+On the basis of musical and artistic training, music designers shape the sounds of the future.
+Technologically innovative, musically demanding, and in interdisciplinary teamwork: Music designers create sound worlds for films, games, rooms, and products; they develop new concert formats; and they stand together on stage with traditional musicians.

 Jump to next section